Video Panels for Long Video Understanding: Experiments

 We show in Table~\ref{tab:main_results} that our paneling approach consistently improves upon the baseline across a wide range of model architectures, parameter counts, context windows, and datasets, and using panels is, on average, the best approach for all models tested.
 The benefits are consistent across question types, but are especially pronounced in datasets where the task is to reason about ``needles", i.e., specific moments inserted in a video, such as TimeScope or VNBench.
 For example, paneling raises the VNBench score of LLaVA-OneVision 72B by $3.2$ percentage points, and the VMME and long TimeScope scores are raised by $2.0$ and $1.3$ points, respectively, for Qwen-2.5 VL with 32 context frames.
-For VideoLLaMA 3 7B, our approach even raise the accuracy from $39.1$ to $46.7$, which is an increase by $7.6$ points or $19.4\%$.
-There are some cases where we outperform previously reported numbers.
-For instance, our long-context settings for Qwen2.5-VL are slightly higher than those reported on, \eg, VideoMME~\citep{bai2025qwen2} ($65.1$ versus $66.0$).
-Even there, our panels improve results further to $66.3$, showing that even with close to optimal settings, we can increase performance.

-Nonetheless, there are still some cases where paneling slightly hurts the results, such as the performance of VideoLLaMA 3 7B on MF2 dropping by $0.6$ points, and some other isolated drops in performance can be found.
+For VideoLLaMA 3 7B, our approach even raises the accuracy from $39.1$ to $46.7$ on long TimeScope, which is an increase by $7.6$ points or $19.4\%$.
+In a few cases, our baselines achieve slightly higher results than previously reported, \eg, Qwen2.5-VL in the long-context setting on VideoMME~\citep{bai2025qwen2} ($65.1$ versus $66.0$).
+Even there, our panels improve the results further to $66.3$, showing that even with close to optimal settings, we can increase performance.
+Nonetheless, there are still some cases where paneling slightly hurts the results, such as the performance of VideoLLaMA 3 7B on MF2 dropping by $0.6$ points, and some other isolated decreases in performance can be found.
 However, these cases do not occur often and are to be expected with such a wide evaluation.